SalesforceCommerceCloud/sfcc-ci/README.md

-    code:list [options]                                             List all custom code versions deployed on the Commerce Cloud instance code:deploy [options] <archive>                                 Deploys a custom code archive onto a Commerce Cloud instance code:activate [options] <version>                               Activate the custom code version on a Commerce Cloud instance job:run [options] <job_id> [job_parameters...]
+    code:list [options]                                             List all custom code versions deployed on the Commerce Cloud instance code:deploy [options] <archive>                                 Deploys a custom code archive onto a Commerce Cloud instance code:activate [options] <version>                               Activate the custom code version on a Commerce Cloud instance code:create [options] <version>                                 Create a custom code version on a Commerce Cloud instance job:run [options] <job_id> [job_parameters...]
 Starts a job execution on a Commerce Cloud instance job:status [options] <job_id> <job_execution_id>                Get the status of a job execution on a Commerce Cloud instance